 Our program has filled for the 2015 academic year.

-ACGME accredited: The Colorado Palliative Medicine Fellowship Program provides comprehensive palliative care education and clinical experiences for physicians seeking to specialize in hospice and palliative medicine.
-The primary fellowship curriculum consists of a one year, clinically focused experience, with an optional second year of mentored research training for those interested in an academic medical career.
+The Colorado Hospice and Palliative Medicine Fellowship Program provides comprehensive palliative care education and clinical experiences for physicians seeking to specialize in hospice and palliative medicine.
+The fellowship curriculum consists of a one year, clinically focused experience.

 Goals and Objectives

 The program provides fellows with insight and skill in the assessment and management of patients with life-limiting illnesses in varied inpatient and outpatient community settings.
 Upon completion of the fellowship, participants will demonstrate proficiency in all aspects of hospice and palliative medicine including:

 - Ethical and legal decision making

 - Medical and neuro-psychiatric co-morbidities in advanced illness